- Track your orders

 Use this window to add all the registrants you wish to register on behalf of.
 If you want to attend the course also, ensure you add yourself as one of the registrants.
 Make sure you press "Save" after adding each new registrant.

-This practical seminar will provide up-to-date guidance on the role of a Youth Advocate including the challenges that may arise with respect to serious youth offenders.
-It will draw on the expertise and knowledge of Her Honour Judge Malosi and senior staff from Oranga Tamariki and Police, who will all provide insights into the role from their various points of view.
+This seminar will provide up-to-date guidance for Youth Advocates on the Oranga Tamariki (Responding to Serious Youth Offending) Amendment Bill.
+It will draw on the expertise and knowledge of Her Honour Judge Malosi and senior staff from Oranga Tamariki and Police, who will all provide insights into the upcoming changes to the legislation from their points of view.

 By attending this seminar you will: